MFG38/colette/docs/configuration.md

 ### autoremove_old_entries (default: false)

-When this setting is set to `true`, Colette will (allegedly) automatically remove completed fixed-deadline tasks or fixed-deadline tasks with passed due dates from the todo list on launch.
+When this setting is set to `true`, Colette will automatically remove completed fixed-deadline tasks or fixed-deadline tasks with passed due dates from the todo list on launch.

 ### enable_reminders (default: true)